PowderKegTech/mushikago-femto/README.md

 ![mushikago-femto](./images/femto_logo.png)

-**MUSHIKAGO is an automated penetration testing and first aid tool, which focuses on the verification of post-exploitation.**
+**MUSHIKAGO-femto is an automated penetration testing and first aid tool, which focuses on the verification of post-exploitation.**

 <p align="center">